Compact cavity-dressed Hamiltonian framework at arbitrarily strong light-matter coupling

-In Fig. \ref{fig:Rabi}(a)-(c) we analyze the first six eigenenergies of the quantum Rabi model as a function of the coupling strength, working in the resonant regime, $\Omega = 2\Delta$.
-We present exact results (dashed) \cite{Braak2011}, and compare them with numerical simulations (full) using (i) the CDH of degree $M$ and (ii) the bare Hamiltonian with $N$ cavities levels.
-Analyzing bare-conventional simulations with $N = 4$ cavity levels, we observe that the ground-state energy diverges beyond $\lambda / \Delta \approx 2$ [see Fig.~\ref{fig:Rabi}(d)], with excited-state energies exhibiting even larger deviations, Fig.~\ref{fig:Rabi}(e).
-For $N = 10$, the eigenenergies remain convergent up to $\lambda / \Delta \lesssim 4$, but diverge at stronger coupling.
-In contrast, the CDH with $M = 4$ accurately reconstructs the first six energy levels in all coupling strengths, maintaining a {\it bounded error}.
+In Fig. \ref{fig:Rabi}(a) we analyze the first six eigenenergies of the quantum Rabi model as a function of the coupling strength in the resonant case.
+We present exact results (dotted, overlapped with dashed) \cite{Braak2011}, and compare them with numerical simulations using the CDH of degree $M=4$ (dashed) and bare-conventional simulations with $N = 4$ cavity levels (full).
+In bare simulations with $N = 4$ cavity levels, the ground-state energy diverges beyond $\lambda / \Delta \approx 2$ [see Fig.~\ref{fig:Rabi}(b)], with excited-state energies exhibiting even larger deviations, Fig.~\ref{fig:Rabi}(c).
+In contrast, the CDH accurately reconstructs the first six energy levels in all coupling strengths, maintaining a {\it bounded error} [Fig.~\ref{fig:Rabi}(b)] in both weak-, ultrastrong-, and deep-coupling limits; the residual error in the CDH arises primarily in the coupling regime around $\lambda / \Delta \in [1, 5]$.
 This represents a substantial reduction in computational cost for numerical simulations.
+In Fig. \ref{fig:Rabi}(c), we study the maximum of the absolute error $\varepsilon_\nu$ over $\lambda\in[0,5]$ for the first three energy levels using the CDH method ($M$, solid) and the bare truncation ($N$, dashed).
+With CDH mapping, we observe a striking improvement in error scaling with Hilbert-space dimension, particularly for small $M$.
+Notably, the CDH mapping exhibits comparable error scaling for excited states, whereas the bare-basis calculation becomes progressively less accurate, beginning with the second excited-state energy.